tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 hint, i.e., ECHOCOnfig.maximum_name_length.
 2. Otherwise, add 32 - (D % 32) bytes of padding.
 This rounds D up to the nearest multiple of 32 bytes.

-The amount of padding applied to the ClientHello is computed as the sum of all per-extension padding values, rounded up to the nearest multiple of 32.
-(This additional rounding step aims to hide variance across different client implementations.)

 In addition to padding ClientHelloInner, clients and servers will also need to pad all other handshake messages that have sensitive-length fields.
 For